President's Day (film)

-President's Day is a 2010 comedy horror film directed by Chris LaMartina.
+President's Day is a 2010 comedy horror slasher film directed by Chris LaMartina.
 The film follows a group of high school students being hunted by a madman in an Abraham Lincoln disguise.
 The film had a limited release on Washington's Birthday in 2010 and was released to DVD on April 9 of the same year.

 Plot

 Two high school students, Tom and his girlfriend Tara, are murdered in Tom's home by an unknown killer dressed in an Abraham Lincoln costume with an axe.

 The next day, class joker Barry Olsen is quickly attracted to new student Joanna Bolen.
 After skipping class, Barry is advised to run in the student body election by Officer Kennedy in order to get to know Joanna.
 Some time later, one of the candidates, Maxine, is murdered outside the school by the killer.
 The next day, Maxine is reported missing along with Tom and Tara.
 Although this causes worry to Principal Huck, it doesn't bother the student favored to win, Chelsea Blythe, as it will increase her chance at winning.

 Huck assigns Kennedy and Detective Kurtz to investigate the disappearances, but they don't get very far with it.
 At night, the killer kills another candidate, Christian, and one of the election advisors, Ms. Heath, at Christian's house.
 News of this reaches Kennedy, who also finds notes that sign him as the killer.
 Kennedy tells Barry to investigate the letters.
 Barry shows them to various students, but is only given an answer by the janitor, who shows him a picture of a ghostly Abraham Lincoln and also tells him that the killer resides in the school's fallout shelter.

 Some time later, two other candidates, Billie and Dennis, and the janitor are killed.
 Joanna then tells Barry that she is dropping out of the election to help with Barry's campaign, which is neck and neck with Chelsea.
 Barry agrees to stay in the election if Joanna helps him with investigating the murders and disappearances.
 Kennedy then informs Barry that another candidate, Eddie, and teacher, Mr. Wright, are missing and that Kurtz only found Wright's house in disrepair and his dog dead.
 With Joanna's help, Barry goes to investigate Wright's house, but only finds Wright's dentures before Kurtz arrives.

 Afterwards, another candidate, Michelle, is killed, which causes Huck and Vice Principal Mackey to cancel the election.
 The killer then kills teacher Mrs. Frederica, secretary Madeline and Huck himself.
 Kennedy then informs Barry that science teacher Mr. Roemer is the lead suspect as he recently quit and is attempting to frame Kennedy for a past incident.
 Kennedy also tells Barry that Joanna has a file from when she assaulted a teacher, but, when he confronts her about this, she tells him that the teacher was sexually abusing her and she storms off, leaving Barry alone in the investigation.
 Barry goes to Roemer's house, only to see Roemer get murdered by the killer.